Davidham3/ASTGCN-2019-mxnet/README.md

 + num_of_days: int, how many days' data will be used
 + num_of_hours: int, how many hours' data will be used
 + K: int, K-order chebyshev polynomials will be used
++ prediction_filename: str, if you specify this parameter, it will save the prediction of current testing set into this file
++ params_dir: the folder to save parameters

+## Predict
++ params_file: str, path of parameters
++ data_file: str, path of input data, which should be in npz format, contain key "data"
++ prediction_filename: str, the folder to save prediction results